traderepublic/SectionKit/README.md

     `ListCollectionViewAdapter` and `ListSectionController` will not perform checking for difference and call `reloadData()`/`reloadSections(_:)` instead.
 On iOS 13+ you may use `FoundationDiffingListCollectionViewAdapter` or `FoundationDiffingListSectionController` respectively to get animated updates.
-When targeting iOS versions lower than 13, you could implement your own difference calculation by overriding `calculateUpdate(from:to:)`.
+When targeting iOS versions lower than 13, you can implement your own difference calculation by overriding `calculateUpdate(from:to:)`.

     Besides that, `SingleModelSectionController` and `SingleItemSectionController` support separate inserts/deletes/moves out of the box.